CLewR: Curriculum Learning with Restarts for Machine Translation Preference Learning

 To this end, we propose a novel data-level curriculum learning framework for MT, in which the easy-to-hard training is restarted at every epoch.
 Our \textbf{c}urriculum \textbf{le}arning strategy \textbf{w}ith \textbf{r}estarts (CLewR) is natively designed to mitigate catastrophic forgetting by iterating through all samples in every training epoch.
-We empirically demonstrate that CLewR leads to consistent performance gains in MT across several state-of-the-art preference optimization methods (DPO, CPO, ARPO) and LLM (Gemma2, Qwen2.5, Llama3.1) families.
-Our results show that ClewR not only enhances DPO, CPO and ARPO, but also surpasses another competitor based on curriculum learning, namely CurriDPO \cite{pattnaik2024enhancing}.
+We empirically demonstrate that CLewR leads to consistent performance gains in MT across several state-of-the-art preference optimization methods (DPO, CPO, ARPO) and LLM families (Gemma2, Qwen2.5, Llama3.1).
+Our results show that CLewR not only enhances highly competitive preference optimization methods, but also surpasses another competitor based on curriculum learning, namely CurriDPO \cite{pattnaik2024enhancing}.

 In summary, our contribution is threefold: \begin{itemize} \item We propose curriculum learning with restarts (CLewR), a novel method for preference optimization in MT, where the easy-to-hard curriculum is restarted at every epoch to avoid catastrophic forgetting. \item While previous work enhanced DPO with curriculum \cite{pattnaik2024enhancing}, we introduce curriculum learning to newer preference optimization algorithms, namely CPO and ARPO. \item We show that our method outperforms competing curriculum approaches and consistently improves performance across multiple model families (Gemma2, Llama3.1, Qwen2.5) and preference optimization algorithms (DPO, CPO, ARPO). \end{itemize}